What computer books would you recommend reading?

 A+ Certification books are a great way to brush up on everything asked on the A+ Certification test and can be a great way to learn more about computers.
 Below is a listing of a few of our favorite A+ Certification books.

-CompTIA A+ Certification All-in-One Exam by Michael Meyers is a fantastic book that covers everything asked in the A+ Certification test as well as does a great job at giving an overview of computers as well as troubleshooting information.
+CompTIA A+ Certification All-in-One Exam by Michael Meyers is a book that covers everything asked in the A+ Certification test.
+It does a great job at giving an overview of computers as well as troubleshooting information.

 Troubleshooting, Maintaining & Repairing PCs by Stephen Bigelow is another great computer book and is another great book to help with studying for the A+ Certification.
 The book covers all the major aspects including many of the important troubleshooting techniques.